cryptoCoder0302/React_Engineer/README.md

 * `placeholder` - change the text displayed when no option is selected
 * `value` - control the current value

-See the [props documentation](https://www.react-select.com/props) for complete documentation on the props react-selec supports.
+See the [props documentation](https://www.react-select.com/props) for complete documentation on the props react-select supports.

 ## Controllable Props